 Disinfection requires the use of chemicals that kill germs.”

-Unfortunately, laundry detergent alone isn’t always enough to kill stubborn germs — so disinfecting your clothing periodically is a must!
+Unfortunately, laundry detergent isn’t always enough to kill stubborn germs, so disinfecting your clothing periodically is a must.

-Thankfully, sanitizing clothing isn’t very difficult, and there are even several ways to do it using items that you probably have on hand.
+Fortunately, disinfecting clothing isn’t very difficult, and there are several ways to do it using items that you probably have on hand.

-First, though, let’s talk about an important rule of thumb: Before you sanitize any article of clothing, make sure to read its label — you don’t want to ruin your favorite shirt!
-(Or your ONLY shirt.
-Again, Pig-Pen, I am here for you.)
+First, let’s talk about an important rule of thumb: Before you disinfect any article of clothing, make sure to read its label.
+You don’t want to ruin your favorite shirt.

-Here are a few things you can do to sanitize your clothing:
+Here are a few things you can do to disinfect your clothing.

-Here’s a fact that will probably not surprise you: When it comes to disinfecting ANYTHING, hot water works much better than cold.
+Here’s a fact that will probably not surprise you: When it comes to disinfecting, hot water works much better than cold.
 The Worldwide Health Organization (WHO) recommends water between the temperatures of 60–90° C (140–194° F).
-When it comes to your laundry, use the hottest setting that will not cause damage (i.e. shrinkage) to your clothing.
-Read the label carefully!
+When it comes to your laundry, use the hottest setting that will avoid damage (i.e. shrinkage) to your clothing.
+Read the label carefully.

-First of all, when using bleach, make sure to use chlorine bleach — oxygen-based bleaches like Clorox 2 and Oxiclean don’t contain disinfecting properties.
-Secondly, the bleach needs to have a concentration between 5.25% and 6.15% sodium hypochlorite (bleach) to be effective, so again, read the label thoroughly.
-Most supermarkets will carry the kind of bleach you need, including examples like Clorox and generic brands.
+First of all, when using bleach, use chlorine bleach.Oxygen-based bleaches like Clorox 2 and Oxiclean don’t contain disinfecting properties.
+Secondly, the bleach needs to have a concentration of sodium hypochlorite (bleach) between 5.25% and 6.15% to be effective.
+Again, read the label thoroughly.
+Most supermarkets will carry the kind of bleach you need, including Clorox and generic brands.

-Once you have your chlorine bleach, simply follow the guidelines on the bottle to sanitize your clothing.
-(And pro-tip: Dilute it with water before adding it to the designated spot in your washing machine.
-You should never pour it directly onto your laundry.)
-Chlorine bleach isn’t meant to be used on certain fabrics (i.e. silk, wool, spandex, etc.) and should only be used on whites.
+Once you have your chlorine bleach, follow the guidelines on the bottle to disinfect your clothing.
+Pro tip: Dilute it with water before adding it to the designated spot in your washing machine.
+You should never pour it directly onto your laundry.
+Chlorine bleach isn’t meant to be used on certain fabrics (e.g., silk, wool, spandex, etc.) and should be used only on whites.

-Phenol is one of the oldest disinfecting agents around, and phenolic compounds are used to sanitize various things, including clothing.
-There are various phenolic disinfectants on the market that you can use to sanitize your clothing, including Lysol’s Laundry Sanitizer.
+Phenol is one of the oldest disinfecting agents around; phenolic compounds are used to disinfect various things, including clothing.
+There are many phenolic disinfectants on the market that you can use, including Lysol’s Laundry Sanitizer.

-White vinegar is an amazing disinfectant for just about anything, and the laundry is no exception.
+White vinegar is an amazing disinfectant, and laundry is no exception.
 It contains acetic acid, which kills viruses and bacteria; plus, white vinegar works as a disinfectant and a deodorizer.
-Just use 1 half cup in your laundry (this works on both whites and colors) and you’ll have disinfected, softer laundry free of any lingering stinky smells in no time!
+Just use 1 half cup in your laundry (this works on both whites and colors) and you’ll have disinfected, softer laundry free of any lingering stinky smells.

-Hydrogen peroxide is a common household item that contains bleaching properties — so only use this on whites!
-Once your washer is filled, just add 1 cup of the peroxide to the water.
-Easy-peasy!
+Hydrogen peroxide is a common household item that contains bleaching properties, so use only on whites!
+Once your washer is filled, add 1 cup of peroxide to the water.

-Did you know that both tea tree oil and lavender oil have disinfecting properties?
-(I didn’t!)
-Before you go to town using tea tree oil on your clothing, though, make sure that you’re using a pure blend, not a mixture.
-Now to use them in the laundry, add about 2 teaspoons of tea tree oil and a few drops of lavender oil to your load.
+Did you know that tea tree oil and lavender oil have disinfecting properties?
+Before you go to town using tea tree oil on your clothing, make sure that you’re using a pure blend, not a mixture.
+To use them in the laundry, add about 2 teaspoons of tea tree oil and a few drops of lavender oil to your load.
 Voila!
-They’re disinfected and they smell awesome.
+They’re disinfected and smell awesome.

-For additional sanitizing measures, you can also regularly wipe down your laundry basket and even wear gloves when doing your laundry.
-With winter around the corner and COVID-19 still a part of our daily lives, it’s imperative that we take time to not only wash our clothes, but sanitize them, too.
+For additional disinfection measures, you can regularly wipe down your laundry basket and wear gloves when doing your laundry.
+With winter around the corner and COVID-19 still a part of our daily lives, it’s imperative that we take time to wash and disinfect our clothes.